christian-heusel/ansible-lookup-plugin-gopass/README.md

 # Ansible Pass Lookup Plugin

-> Ansible lookup plugin for ZXC24's [pass][0]  password manager.
+> Ansible lookup plugin for [gopass][0]  password manager.

-This lookup plugin allows you to use a [pass][0] compatible password store to generate passwords.
-It mimics de behaviour of the password lookup, but using pass instead of plaintext files for storing the passwords.
+This lookup plugin allows you to use [gopass][0] to generate passwords.
+It mimics de behaviour of the password lookup, but using gopass instead of plaintext files for storing the passwords.

-If the password doesn't exist it will be generated.
+If the password doesn't exist it will be generated with the parameters.

 ## Usage